Last Updated: June 3, 2026

 Can you apply historical data, expert judgment, and statistical analysis to create duration and work estimates?

-How do you use the Work Breakdown Structure (WBS) to estimate the duration and complexity of tasks?
+How do you use the Work Breakdown Structure (WBS) to estimate the duration and complexity of activities?

 Gaining Expertise in Bottom-Up Estimating Techniques